Lao Americans in Football

 Lo Van Pham

-Lo Van Pham was born in Pakse Laos and came to the USA as a child.
+Lo Van Pham was born in Pakse Laos where his family had fled fighting in Vietnam.
 He played football at Palo Duro High in Amarillo, TX but not in college.
 After college, he began officiating and rose through the ranks of NCAA D1 including the Mountain West and Big 12 conferences.
 In 2022 began officiating for the USFL and NFL.
 He is the first Asian-American NFL official.

 Mountain West / Big 12